Get Started with WildFire

 - For each profile rule, set the WildFire DeploymentsDestinationto which you want the firewall to forward samples for analysis—public-cloudor theprivate-cloud.

-- Enable the firewall to get the latest WildFire signatures.New WildFire signatures are made available every five minutes to detect and identify malware.
+- Enable the firewall to get the latest WildFire signatures.New WildFire signatures are retrieved in real-time to detect and identify malware.
+If you are operating PAN-OS 9.1 or earlier, you can receive new signatures every five minutes.

 - Select:DeviceDynamic Updates